erdogant/pca/README.md

 <!---[![Coffee](https://img.shields.io/badge/coffee-black-grey.svg)](https://erdogant.github.io/donate/?currency=USD&amount=5)-->

 **pca** A Python Package for Principal Component Analysis.
 The core of PCA is build on sklearn functionality to find maximum compatibility when combining with other packages.
 But this package can do a lot more.
 Besides the regular pca, it can also perform **SparsePCA**, and **TruncatedSVD**.
-Depending on your input data, the best approach will be choosen.
+Depending on your input data, the best approach will be chosen.
+**⭐️ Star this repo if you like it ⭐️**

 Other functionalities of PCA are: